Couple looking at an investment portfolio.

 You know you need to save, but how much?
 Estimate your future retirement income.

 Have you been saving for retirement without a clear idea of how much money you'll need to live on?
-If so, estimating your retirement income needs should be your next step.
+If so, estimating your retirement income needs may be your next step.

-The 2018 Retirement Confidence Survey by the Employee Benefit Research Institute found that 24% of workers are not at all confident they will have enough money for a comfortable retirement.
+The 2025 Retirement Confidence Survey by the Employee Benefit Research Institute found that 33% of workers are not at all confident they will have enough money for a comfortable retirement.
 That's a lot of people facing an uncertain stage at the end of their lives.
-If you don't want to be among them, take action now.

 Plan to maintain your standard of living